dimagi/mpact/docs/admin_guide.rst

 In order to engage with participants one-on-one, the participant must first message the bot directly.
 In order to do that, they can ...

 #.
-Press the bot's name to open their details
+Within the group chat, press the bot's name to open their details
 #.
 Press the "message" icon
 #.
 Send a message